Astronomy

 A minor or concentration consists of 12 credit hours of upper-level courses from the following:

-Advanced courses: Six (6) to nine (9) credit hours from 400 level ASTR including up to 3 credit hours in independent study or directed research, ASTR 498 and/or ASTR 499 may be applied to the completion of the minor or concentration.
+Advanced courses: Four (4) to eight (8) credit hours from 400 level ASTR.
+Up to 4 credit hours in independent study or directed research, ASTR 495, ASTR 498 and/or ASTR 499 may be applied to the completion of the minor or concentration.

 - A minimum GPA of 2.0 is required for the minor/concentration.
 The GPA is based on all coursework required within the minor (excluding prerequisites).